Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 • Submit supporting documentation of the extenuating circumstances (please refer to Appeal chart in section above).
 Students must provide supporting documentation and such documentation should be able to be verified for authenticity

 Appeals are reviewed by the Department of Student Financial Assistance and/or the Financial Aid Appeals Committee.
-Students are welcome to contact the Executive Board Committee if they feel an unjust appeal decision was made.
+The decision of the Appeals Committee is final.
+Students may contact the Department of Student Financial Assistance if they feel an unjust appeal decision was made.

 The earlier an appeal is submitted, the sooner eligibility for financial assistance can be determined.
 A student submitting an appeal should be prepared to make any tuition and fee payments required for that term in the event the appeal is not processed prior to any pending due date or the appeal is denied.